Three observations: Sabres' youth propels team to win on kids day - NewsBreak

 Saturday marked the first meeting between these two teams this season, along with it being the first time Rasmus Ristolainen has been back to Buffalo since being traded back at the 2021 NHL Draft.

+The Flyers are 13-19-8 on the season deep down in the Metropolitan Division.

-Both teams started hot with a combined six goals in the first period resulting in a 4-2 Sabres lead and Peyton Krebs’ first NHL goal.
-The second period was a bit more relaxed in terms of goals, with only one goal being scored again by Peyton Krebs for his second goal of the game to put the Sabres up 5-2.
+Both teams started hot with a combined six goals in the first period, resulting in a 4-2 Sabres lead.
+The second period was a bit more relaxed, in terms of goals, with only one being scored for Buffalo to go up, 5-2.

-Buffalo was able to close this game out with another goal in the third from Jeff Skinner.
-The Flyers did score again towards the end of the game to make it 6-3, but the Sabres would hang on for the win.
+Buffalo was able to close this game out with another goal in the third period, with the Flyers also scoring again towards the end of the game to make it 6-3.
+When all was said and done, the Sabres would hang on for the win.

-Buffalo was able to come back once today and hang on for their first win at home since Nov.
+Buffalo was able to come back once on the day and, this time, hang on for their first win at home since Nov.
 26 against the Montreal Canadiens.

 1.)
 Controlled Passing